 \subsection{Combinatorial Tools}

-A \emph{simplicial complex} is a finite set $V$ along with a collection of subsets $\cK$ of $V$ closed under containment.
-An element of $V$ is a \emph{vertex} of $\cK$.
-Each set in $\cK$ is called a \emph{simplex}, usually denoted by lower-case Greek letters: $\sigma, \tau$.
-A subset of a simplex is called a \emph{face}.
+A \emph{simplicial complex} $\cK$ consists of a finite set $V$ along with a collection of subsets of $V$ closed under containment.
+An element of $V$ is called a \emph{vertex} of $\cK$.
+Each set in $\cK$ is called a \emph{simplex}, usually denoted by lower-case Greek letters: $\sigma, \tau$, etc. A subset of a simplex is called a \emph{face}.
 The \emph{dimension} $\dim(\sigma)$ of a simplex $\sigma$ is $|\sigma|-1$.
-We use ``$k$-simplex'' as shorthand for ``$k$-dimensional simplex'', and similarly for ``$k$-face''.
+We use ``$k$-simplex'' as shorthand for ``$k$-dimensional simplex'', also in ``$k$-face''.
 The dimension $\dim(\cK)$ of a complex is the maximal dimension of its simplices.
-The set of simplices of $\cK$ of dimension at most $\ell$ is a~subcomplex of $\cK$, called the \emph{$\ell$-skeleton} of $\cK$, denoted $\skel^\ell(\cK)$.
+The set of vertices of $\cK$ is denoted by $V(\cK)$.
+The set of simplices of $\cK$ having dimension at most $\ell$ is a~subcomplex of $\cK$, which is called \emph{$\ell$-skeleton} of $\cK$, denoted by $\skel^\ell(\cK)$.